-The Tourism (L) Visa (also known as the Travel Visa), is the visa you need for travelling Mainland China!
+The Tourism (L) Visa (also known as the Travel Visa), is the visa you need for travelling Chinese mainland!

 This visa is relatively easy to acquire, and rarely gets rejected, meaning that almost anyone can experience the beauty of the country.
-With this visa, you have access to almost all parts of Mainland China.
+With this visa, you have access to almost all parts of Chinese mainland.
 (Tibet requires a Tibet Entry Permit as well, etc.)

 The Tourist Visa is normally issued as single-entry, with 30-days of validity.
 A few countries may be eligible for the special multiple-entry 10-year visa!